drockso/Xyapper/readme.md

 [![](https://dev.azure.com/drockso/Xyapper/_apis/build/status/drockso.Xyapper)]()

 # Advantages
-Tiny and lighweight.
-Has only one external dependency for loging.
+**Tiny and lighweight.** Has only one external dependency for logging.

-Blazing fast.
-It uses and runtime compile expressions to deserialize data faster than competitors!
+**Blazing fast.** It uses and runtime compile expressions to deserialize data faster than competitors!

-Supports logging out of the box.
+**Supports logging out of the box.**

-Flexibility.
-Developer can specify mappings and even write own deserializers.
+**Flexibility.** Developer can specify mappings and even write own deserializers.

-Legacy friendly.
-Yes, DataTables are also supported.
+**Legacy friendly.** Yes, DataTables are also supported.

 # Usage examples